Luis García Montero: Early life and education

+Career

-He began to work as an associate professor at the University of Granada in 1981.
+García Montero began to work as an associate professor at the University of Granada in 1981.
 He received the Premio Adonáis de Poesía in 1982 for El jardín extranjero.
-He created a memoir of his studies in 1984 about El teatro medieval.
-Polémica de una inexistencia or Medieval theatre.
-Controversy of an inexistence.
+He created a memoir of his studies in 1984, El teatro medieval.
+Polémica de una inexistencia (Medieval theatre.
+Controversy of an inexistence).

-He became linked to the poetic group La Otra Setimentalidad (The Other Sentimentality), a wave in which contemporary Spanish poetry took the name of its first joint book, published in 1983, in which poets Javier Egea and Álvaro Salvador also participated.
-The poetics of the group remained reflected above all in this short book and in lesser part in his manifesto Manifiesto albertista (1982) by Luis García Montero and Javier Egea.
-Their personal trajectory began widening in what would later become known as poesía de la experiencia or poetry of the experience and is characterized by the general tendency to dillude the most personal I in the collective experience, furthering itself from the stylistic and thematic individuality of previous Novísimos authors; Garía and his group, however, tried to relate themselves with the previous poetic tradition taking in the postulates Luis Cernuda and Jaime Gil de Biedma and tried to unite the aesthetics of Antonio Machado with the thinking of the Generation of the '50s, as well as with Surrealism and the impactful images of Spanish Baroque poets or those of Juan Ramón Jiménez.
+He became linked to the poetic group La Otra Setimentalidad ("The Other Sentimentality").
+The group's first book of contemporary Spanish poetry, published in 1983, used this name.
+Poets Javier Egea and Álvaro Salvador were also members.
+The poetics of the group was reflected in this short book, and in lesser part in the manifesto Manifiesto albertista (1982) by García Montero and Egea.
+Their personal trajectory began widening in what would later become known as poesía de la experiencia ("poetry of experience") and is characterized by the general tendency to dillude the most personal I in the collective experience, furthering itself from the stylistic and thematic individuality of previous Novísimos authors.
+García Montero and his group, however, tried to relate themselves with the previous poetic tradition taking in the postulates Luis Cernuda and Jaime Gil de Biedma and tried to unite the aesthetics of Antonio Machado with the thinking of the Generation of the '50s, as well as with Surrealism and the impactful images of Spanish Baroque poets or those of Juan Ramón Jiménez.

-Garía Montero's most distinguishable characteristic is the history-biographical narrativism of his poems; a structure almost theatrical or novelistic with a character or protagonist that tells or lives his story through recollection, memory or desire.

-His poetry is characterized by a colloquial language and by his reflections regarding every day events or situations.
+García Montero's most distinguishable characteristic is the history-biographical narrativism of his poems; a structure almost theatrical or novelistic, with a character or protagonist that tells or lives his story through recollection, memory or desire.
+His poetry is characterized by a colloquial language and by his reflections regarding everyday events or situations.

-He's edited Rimas (Rhymes) by Gustavo Adolfo Bécquer, among other theoretical works.
+He has edited Rimas (Rhymes) by Gustavo Adolfo Bécquer, among other theoretical works.
 He has also cultivated the art of essay writing and is an opinion columnist.
 Between the award-winning poetics that he's received, the most impressive have been the Premio Federico García Lorca, the Premio Loewe, the Premio Adonáis of poetry and the National Poetry Award – which he was presented with in 1995 – and the Premio Nacional de la Crítica in 2003.
 In 2010 he was awarded in Mexico the Premio Poetas del Mundo Latino for his literary career.

-Since 1994 he has shared his life with writer Almudena Grandes and has three children.